2016 NBA Finals: Game 5

 The Cavaliers defeated the Warriors 112–97 in Game 5 to narrow the Warriors' series lead to 3–2.
 James and Irving each scored 41 points to become the first teammates in Finals history to score 40 or more in the same game.
-James also added 16 rebounds, 7 assists, 3 steals and 3 blocks, whilst Irving had 6 assists of his own.
+The former also added 16 rebounds, seven assists, three steals, and three blocks, while the latter had six assists of his own.
 After Game 4, Green was assessed a Flagrant Foul 1 for his contact with James that was ruled "unnecessary" and "retaliatory", and James was given a technical foul for taunting.
-Having accumulated his fourth flagrant foul point in the playoffs, Green was suspended for Game 5, becoming the first player to be suspended from playing in a Finals game since Jerry Stackhouse in 2006.
+Having accumulated his fourth flagrant foul point in the playoffs, Green was suspended for Game 5, becoming the first player to be suspended from playing in an NBA Finals game since Jerry Stackhouse in 2006.
 Green watched the game from a luxury box in the nearby Oakland Alameda Coliseum, where the Oakland Athletics were also playing a game at the same time, hosting the Texas Rangers.

-Warriors center Andrew Bogut suffered a season-ending injury to his left knee in the second half when he jumped to block a layup attempt by Cavs guard J. R. Smith and came down awkwardly on Smith.
+Warriors center Andrew Bogut suffered a season-ending injury to his left knee in the second half while jumping to block a layup attempt by Cavaliers guard J. R. Smith and came down awkwardly on Smith.

+Postgame, Tyronn Lue famously took $200 from the whole Cavaliers roster and hid it in the ceiling of the visiting locker room as motivation to get back after they came back and won Game 7.